SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 * When initiating a `Purchase` payment order, you need to make sure that the attribute `generateRecurrenceToken` is set to `true`.
-This recurrence token will stored in the[authorization transaction][transaction] sub-resource on the underlying credit card payment resource.
+This recurrence token will stored in the[authorization transaction][transaction] sub-resource on the underlying payment resource.
 * When initiating a `Verify` payment order, a recurrence token will be generated automatically.
-This recurrence token is stored in the [verification][verification-transaction]  sub-resource on the underlying credit card payment resource.
+This recurrence token is stored in the [verification][verification-transaction]  sub-resource on the underlying payment resource.

 You can view the current payment resource, containg the recurrence token and other payment instrument properties, by [expanding the sub-resource][expanding]